-UK economy grows in July but misses forecasts
+UK economy grew slower than expected in July

 However, while the economy expanded in July, the growth was slower than analysts had expected.

-Gross domestic product fell in June due to the extra bank holiday for the Queen's Jubilee.
+Gross domestic product (GDP) fell in June due to the extra bank holiday for the Queen's Jubilee.

+GDP - which measures all the goods and services produced by the UK - fell by 0.6% in June because of two fewer working days.

+Analysts have said the bank holiday for Queen Elizabeth's state funeral on 19 September, as well as the 10 days of national mourning, could impact economic growth and push the UK into recession sooner than expected.